|

 by Yankees' PR Director Red Patterson, who used a measuring tape to determine

 the exact distance.
-This was the only ball ever hit that cleared the left-field
+This 565-foot home run was the only ball ever hit that cleared the left-field

 bleachers at Griffith Stadium in a regular season game in its 32 year history.

 However, several other Mickey homers probably went farther.
-Other notable
+Here are some other notable

-right-field roof through a light tower (which it may have grazed) and out
+through a light tower (which it may have

 of the park.
 The pitcher was Paul Foytack.
 Years later researcher Paul